 When CMG was incorporated in 2002, more than six years of research had been completed by CMG founders and their Russian partners on a state-of-the-art mobile gravimeter.
 By the end of 2002 CMG was finalising validation of the technology and had carried out extensive and successful airborne and ground tests of the GT-1A gravimeter in Australia.
 In February 2003 CMG signed a long term exclusive distribution and commercialization agreement with Gravimetric Technology in Russia, manufacturers of the gravimeter.
 The agreement permits CMG to sell or lease GT gravimeters to the geophysical exploration sector worldwide and also to exclusively carry out further research and development together.

-Dan is a geophysicist and professional engineer with over 35 years experience in geophysical exploration, technology innovation, development and commercialization within the natural resource and energy sectors.
+Dan is a geophysicist and professional engineer with over 45 years experience in geophysical exploration, technology innovation, development and commercialization within the natural resource and energy sectors.
 He is a graduate from the University of British Columbia and a former Managing Director of Geosurvey Ltd. Dan was the Project Manager for the airborne gravity projects at World Geoscience Corporation, and then Fugro Airborne Surveys.
-Dan is a co-founder of, and has been the driving force behind, Canadian Micro Gravity.
+He was a co-founder of, and has been the driving force behind, Canadian Micro Gravity.

 Faculty of Mathematics and Mechanics Laboratory of Navigation